Bretylium: Uses

 The drug was used in emergency medicine, cardiology, and other specialties throughout the 1980s-1990s for the acute management of ventricular tachycardia and ventricular fibrillation refractory to other first line treatments such as defibrillation or lidocaine.

 It is contraindicated in patients with AV (atrioventricular) heart block or digoxin toxicity.

 Bretylium should be used only in an ICU or emergency department setting and should not be used elsewhere due to its dramatic actions and its predominant side effect of hypotension.

 Experimental uses

 It is used in physiological and pharmacological research as an inhibitor of sympathetic transmission.
 Its mechanism of action is the inhibition of neurotransmitter release from sympathetic nerve terminals, both by the inhibition of action potentials in the nerve terminals and by other mechanisms.
 Its specificity for sympathetic nerves is achieved because it is a substrate for the noradrenaline transporter; hence, it accumulates inside nerve terminals which have this transporter.

-Synthesis

-Quaternization of o-bromo-N,N-dimethylbenzylamine with ethyl-p-toluenesulfonate yields bretylium p-toluenesulfonate (tosylate).